JingZe-Liang/StarPansharpeing_v1/README.md

 15. use bsq-vit autoencoder
 16. ~~test vgg-lpips loss in the hyperspectral dataset (if there is a linlayer in the checkpoint?)~~ (not working)
 17. cooking the cosmos_f16 tokenizer (continuous latents)
+18. add shortcut model code
+19. may use the Sana diffusion model as the diffusion generator